Anti-fraud and Corruption

 US Senate Proposes 10-Year Limitations Period for FCPA Antibribery Offences

-The US Senate is considering a proposal (S.4029) to double the statute of limitations for FCPA antibribery offenses to 10 years.
-This extension would significantly increase long-term enforcement exposure, necessitating a strategic review of global record-retention policies and internal investigation protocols.
+The US Senate is considering legislation to double the statute of limitations for FCPA antibribery offenses to ten years.
+This extension would significantly increase long-term enforcement exposure and require a strategic overhaul of global record-retention policies and internal investigation protocols.

 govinfo.govUnited StatesUnited States